VxMxPx/mysli/bin/mysli.toolkit/doc/json.md

 # Json

-A very simple JSON manipulation class, depends on native functions.
+A JSON manipulation class, depends on native functions.

 ## Usage